ERCES Authority · Educational Reference

 International Fire Code §510

 IFC §510.1 states the fundamental obligation: buildings must be capable of supporting adequate radio coverage for emergency responders throughout the structure.
-Where the existing signal cannot meet the DAQ threshold, the building owner must install and maintain an approved ERCES.
+Where the existing signal cannot meet the minimum threshold, the building owner must install and maintain an approved ERCES.

 NFPA 1225 (2022)